At a Glance

 What a Cannabis Consignment Agreement Covers

-Every cannabis consignment agreement on ShelfSpace defines the financial relationship between your dispensary and a vendor.
-We draft the initial terms based on your preferences, configure them in the platform, and both parties review before anything goes live.
+Every cannabis consignment agreement defines the financial relationship between your dispensary and a vendor.
+You and the vendor set the terms; the platform applies them to every settlement.
 No contract is active until you and the vendor agree.

 The contract isn't a static PDF that sits in a drawer.
 It's a living configuration inside ShelfSpace that directly controls how weekly settlements are calculated.
 When terms change, the platform reflects those changes starting with the next cycle.